leocavalcante/observable_state/example/README.md

 # Observable State Example

-A fully-featured example on how to use and take the most of `observable_state`.
+A fully-featured example on how to use and take the most out of `observable_state`.

 - Async initial state (like getting the current user from the Firebase or a token from the I/O).
 - Async state mutations using Injected Services through plain-old Dependency Injection.